 Penguins are fundamentally aquatic animals.
 They spend most of their time in the water, feeding on invertebrates and small fish.
 They generally stay near the surface, where their food also lives.
 Their dives are typically short, no more than a minute or two.
 Penguins come ashore to molt and to reproduce, nesting on land or ice, often in large colonies.

 They are expert swimmers, using their adapted wings as flippers to “fly” through the water.
 Adele Penguins are the sprinters of the clan, reaching speeds of 20 miles per hour.
-Unlike most birds, which have hollow bones that make flying easier, penguins have solid bones, which reduce their buoyancy and makes diving easier.
+Unlike most birds, which have hollow bones that make flying easier, penguins have solid bones, which reduce their buoyancy and make diving easier.

 But most of all, they are just plain cute!